Mel Ferrer: Screen actor

 Ferrer made his screen acting debut with a starring role in Lost Boundaries (1949), playing a black person who passes for white.
-The film was controversial but much acclaimed.
+The film was controversial and much acclaimed.

-Howard Hughes' RKO Studios
+Howard Hughes's RKO Studios

 Ferrer had a supporting role in Born to Be Bad (1950) at RKO, directed by Nicholas Ray.
-At that studio, he directed Claudette Colbert in The Secret Fury (1950) and directed or co-directed Vendetta (1950), The Racket (1951) and Macao (1952).
+At that studio, he directed Claudette Colbert in The Secret Fury (1950) and directed or co-directed Vendetta (1950), The Racket (1951), and Macao (1952).
 He starred as a bullfighter in The Brave Bulls (1951) for Robert Rossen at Columbia.
 Ferrer fought with Arthur Kennedy over Marlene Dietrich in Rancho Notorious (1952), directed by Fritz Lang at RKO.

 MGM

 Ferrer went to MGM, replacing Fernando Lamas as the villain in Scaramouche (1952).
 The film, particularly notable for a long, climactic sword fight between Ferrer and Stewart Granger, was a huge hit.
 The studio kept him on for Lili (1953) as the title character (played by Leslie Caron)'s love interest.
 It was another big success; Ferrer and Caron also got a hit single out of it, "Hi-Lili-Hi-Lo".
 Saadia (1953), which Ferrer made with Cornel Wilde, was a flop, but Knights of the Round Table (1954), in which Ferrer played King Arthur, was another hit.
 Ferrer met actress Audrey Hepburn at a party; she wanted to do a play together.
-They appeared in Ondine (1954) on Broadway and wed in 1954.
+They appeared in Ondine (1954) on Broadway, and married in Switzerland in September 1954.